dyphire/mpv-playlistmanager/README.md

   - Unselects the file under the cursor if it was selected
 - __closeplaylist__(ESC)

+#### Functions without default keybindings
+- __sortplaylist__
+  - Sorts the current playlist with stripped values from filename(not media title, no paths, usercreated strips applied).
+Settings involving sort include alphanumeric sort(nonpadded numbers in order, case insensitivity), sort on mpv start and sort on file added to playlist.
+Sort algorithm credit [zsugabubus](https://github.com/zsugabubus/dotfiles/blob/master/.config/mpv/scripts/playlist-filtersort.lua)
+- __shuffleplaylist__
+  - Shuffles the current playlist.
+Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesn't shuffle current file.
+- __reverseplaylist__
+  - Reverses the current playlist.
+Does not stop playing the current file.
+- __loadfiles__
+  - Attempts to load all files from the currently playing files directory to the playlist keeping the order.
+Option to run at startup if 0 or 1 files are opened, with 0 opens files from working directory.
+On startup with no file requires `--idle=yes or --idle=once`.
+- __saveplaylist__
+  - Saves the current playlist to m3u file.
+Saves to `mpv/playlists/` by default.
+If you want to name playlists manually rather than the automatic naming you can use [playlistmanager-save-interactive.lua](https://github.com/jonniek/mpv-playlistmanager/blob/master/playlistmanager-save-interactive.lua) module.
+It will prompt for a name when you save the playlist.

 Dynamic keybinds will only work when playlist is visible.
 Dynamic binds cannot be defined in `input.conf`, only in `playlistmanager.lua` or `playlistmanager.conf`.
 There is a setting to change the binds to static ones, which allows you to define keybindings in `input.conf`.

 ## Script messages

 In order to control the playlistmanager from other script it registers some script messages.
 The script messages can also be invoked by keybinds `KEY script-message playlistmanager command value value2`.

 List of commands, values and their effects:

 Command | Value | Value2 | Effect
 --- | --- | --- | ---
 show | playlist | - / duration / toggle | show for default duration, show for given seconds, toggle playlist visibility